paulrobertlloyd/paulrobertlloyd-v3/_posts/entries/2003-11-17-go_johnny_johnny.markdown

     The group I'm getting increasingly more pissed with is mainly the English!!
 29 year old Mike is worthy of a mention -- a funny pisshead -- he starts the chanting at the matches (for both teams!) and when not falling arse over tit into flower beds he's just laughing to himself.

-    Kris continues to cement the group together by making an arse of himself -- the wearing of a ‘donkey thong' given to him by Gosling and pretty much nothing else (er socks), whilst playing a game of ping pong -- more than the one ball seen bouncing around!!!
+    Kris continues to cement the group together by making an arse of himself -- the wearing of a 'donkey thong' given to him by Gosling and pretty much nothing else (er socks), whilst playing a game of ping pong -- more than the one ball seen bouncing around!!!
 (Don't worry I have pictures, which worries me slightly)

     And then there is the long long walk back from the city, half of it spent pushing a trolley back containing one woman -- I'm bound by contract not to discuss the rest of Kris's night, but I will say this.
 She's 18!